 For a full list of required documents, please visit the IUPUI Office of International Affairs.

-- IUPUI online graduate application fee: $60 for U.S. citizens, $65 for international applicants.
+- IUPUI online graduate application fee: $70 for all applicants

-- Herron portfolio submission fee: $10 (non-refundable; cannot be waived)
+- Herron SlideRoom portfolio fee: $10 (non-refundable; cannot be waived)

 January 15: Deadline to submit your completed online application